weaviate/weaviate-io/developers/contributor-guide/current/weaviate-core/cicd.md

 We generally aim to avoid breaking changes.
-Having to update a major version frequently is annoying - but it is even more annoying for the user to have to
+Having to update a major version frequently is annoying - but it is even more annoying for the user to have to try to fix a bug themselves.

 Weaviate uses semantic versioning to indicate to users that an upgrade path is safe.
-However, as long as Weaviate has not reached version `v1.0.0` yet (aimed for early 2021), there are some special situations:
+Having said that, pre-`v1.0.0`, there were some special situations:

 ### Versions 0.x.y